IBM/cloudpakforapps-workshop/workshop/README.md

 ![Tools used in the workshop](.gitbook/images/tools-for-workshop.png)

+### About this workshop

-This introductory page is broken down into the following sections:
+The introductory page of the workshop is broken down into the following sections:

 * [Agenda](#agenda)
 * [Compability](#compability)